mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

                 prefix: 26
         ```

         *  `vtep_subnet` A dedicated address space that is used for the VxLAN backend for the virtual network.
-This address space should not be routeable from outside the agents or master.
+This address space should not be accessible from outside the agents or master.
-        *  `vtep_mac_oui` The MAC address of the interface connecting to the virtual network in the public node. **Important:** The last 3 bytes must be `00`.
+        *  `vtep_mac_oui` The MAC address of the interface connecting to the virtual network in the public node.
+        **Note:** The last three bytes must be `00`.

         *  `overlays`
             *  `name` The canonical name (see [limitations](/1.11/networking/virtual-networks/) for constraints on naming virtual networks).
             *  `subnet` The subnet that is allocated to the virtual network.